dwgill/dwgill.github.io/content/articles/code/how-this-blog-is-built.md

     mkdir themes
     git submodule add https://github.com/alexandrevicenzi/Flex themes/flex

-I'm unsure if this did both the work of the formally adding the submodule to the project (i.e. creating/modifying the `.gitmodules` file) _and_ checking out the contents the submodule, but it may be the case when a new submodule is added that you still need to initiate the process of cloning/checking out the repo.
+I'm unsure if this did both the work of formally adding the submodule to the project (i.e. creating/modifying the `.gitmodules` file) _and_ checking out the contents the submodule, but it may be the case when a new submodule is added that you still need to initiate the process of cloning/checking out the repo.
 You can do this with the
 following:

-    git submodule update themes/flex
+    git submodule update --init themes/flex

-With that command the entire contents of the [Flex][flex] repo should be in the local directory `themes/flex`, which means I can now add the theme to my Pelican configuration:
+With that command the entire contents of the [Flex][flex] repo should be in the local directory `themes/flex`, which means I can now add the theme to my Pelican configuration `pelicanconf.py`:

     THEME = 'themes/flex'

+The theme is straightforward enough, but not as documented as it could be, and I'm having to figure out some details by looking at the [test configuration][pelican-test].
+For example, it turns out you need to explicitly enable & configure the menu menu at the top of the page;
+it doesn't just list whatever 'pages' you have on your site:

+    MAIN_MENU = True
+    MENUITEMS = (
+        ('Archives', '/archives.html'),
+        ('Categories', '/categories.html'),
+        ('Tags', '/tags.html'),
+    )

+Additionally—and I'm not sure if this is specific to the Flex theme or how you configure it for Pelican sites in general—I found that the Favicon could be configured by setting the `FAVICON` variable in my configuration, like so:

+    PATH = 'content'
+    STATIC_PATHS = ['images']
+    FAVICON = '/images/favicon-red.ico'

+In this case `images/` is a subdirectory of my `content/` folder, which is where I put all of my site content, and futhermore I specify that `images` is one of my `STATIC_PATHS`, which I believe means the contents of `images` will be included in the generated site output irrespective of whether Pelican finds any markdown posts in it to generate into articles.

+I'm now going to try and get this site up on my Github pages, which means if you're reading this you can expect an update shortly on how I did that.

 [pelican]: https://blog.getpelican.com/
 [python]: https://en.wikipedia.org/wiki/Python_(programming_language)